-My favorite way to make this paleo avocado chocolate mousse is using my sugar-free crystal sweetener – I love Swerve or Monk fruit sugar.
+My favorite way to make this keto avocado chocolate mousse is using my sugar-free crystal sweetener – I love Swerve or Monk fruit sugar.

 You know how much I love sugar-free dessert recipes right?
 Even if I am ok to indulge in some sweet refined sugar-free desserts some days I do prefer a 100% sugar-free recipe for myself.

 When you have been pre-diabetic, trust me, you are always worried about going back to your sugar addiction.

 But I have got a family that doesn’t enjoy the sugar-free sweetener as much as I do.
 Monk fruit sugar or erythritol is good for you it’s natural but some people don’t appreciate their taste at first.